mysterioustrousers/flunk/README.md

         status     :unauthorized
       end

-      flunk "Log In", "Wrong password" do
-        desc       "Attempting to obtain an API token with the wrong password" path       "login"
+      flunk "User", "Log In", "Wrong password" do desc       "Attempting to obtain an API token with the wrong password" path       "login"
         method     :get